phatdatnguyen/InventoryChecker/readme.md

 # Inventory Checker
-- Simple app which can be used to check inventory.
+- A simple inventory checking application.
-- It works better with a barcode/QC code scanner.
+- Can be used with a barcode/QR code scanner.